Lumba Sumba Pass Trek

 Question: What necessary documents do I need to submit to obtain the Lumba Sumba pass trek permit?

-Answer: Hike to Kanchenjunga is listed under the restricted area trek in Nepal, so you won’t get the permit yourself directly.
-You need a local trek operator agency like Gokyo Treks & Expedition.
-We are a registered travel trek agency under the law of the Nepal Government and pay all back taxes regularly.
-Moreover, the following documents are required to obtain the Kanchenjunga Trek permit.
+Answer: Your footsteps to Lumba sumba pass is classified as a restricted area trek in Nepal, so you cannot obtain the permit directly.
+You need a local trekking operator like Gokyo Treks & Expedition.
+We are a registered travel and trekking agency under Nepalese law and regularly pay all required taxes.
+To obtain the Trek permit, the following documents are needed.

 • Guest must be in Nepal, original passport with a valid visa of Nepal.